rhinoman/odmp/README.md

 ## Rationale:

-- Eliminate bespoke data management systems being implemented for every organization/program/project and concomitant duplication of effort.
+- Eliminate/Reduce bespoke data management systems being implemented for every organization/program/project and concomitant duplication of effort.

 - It would be cool.